Content starts here

 Voting at a glance

-• Absentee voting: Voting absentee-by-mail is only available to voters who are 65 or older or who have an approved reason, such as a disability or a work obligation.
+• Absentee voting: Voting absentee-by-mail is available to voters who are 65 or older or who have another approved reason, such as a disability or a work obligation.

 • Early voting: All registered voters can vote early by filling out an absentee ballot at an early voting location.

-• Voting at the polls: Polls are open from 6 a.m. to 6 p.m. local time.
-Before you cast your ballot, you’ll need to show an acceptable form of photo ID
+• Voting at the polls: Poll hours are 6 a.m. to 6 p.m. local time.
+Before you cast your ballot, you must show an acceptable form of photo ID

-The deadline to register for the primary election is Monday, April 8.
-Apply by 11:59 p.m. if online, by 5 p.m. if at the Indiana Election Division or by close of business at a registration office.
-Mailed applications must be postmarked by April 8.
+The deadline to register is Monday, Oct.
+7. Apply by 11:59 p.m. if online, by 5 p.m. if at the Indiana Election Division or by close of business at a registration office.
+Mailed applications must be postmarked by Monday, Oct.
+7.

 Voters Cast Ballots During Midterm Elections

-A new law requires voters applying for an absentee-by-mail ballot to provide an accepted form of ID.
-That can be either a photocopy of an ID card that complies with the state’s photo ID law or one of the following: your Indiana driver’s license number, Indiana ID card number, unique voter ID number or the last four digits of your Social Security number.
-The state recommends that voters provide more than one number since at least one needs to match either your voter registration record or the number maintained by the Indiana Bureau of Motor Vehicles or U.S. Social Security Administration.
+With your application, you must provide a photocopy of an ID card that complies with the state’s photo ID law or one of the following: your Indiana driver’s license number, Indiana ID card number, unique voter ID number or the last four digits of your Social Security number.
+The state recommends that voters provide more than one number since at least one will need to match either your voter registration record or the number maintained by the Indiana Bureau of Motor Vehicles or U.S. Social Security Administration.

-Ballots must be received — not just postmarked — by 6 p.m. on the primary election day, Tuesday, May 7.
+Ballots must be received — not just postmarked — by 6 p.m. local time on Election Day.

 Voting in person before Election Day

 Any registered voter can cast an absentee ballot in person at their county election board, circuit court clerk’s office or an early-voting site.
-Early voting for the primary election runs from Tuesday, April 9, through Monday, May 6, at noon, but hours vary by county.
-Find your county’s early voting dates, times and locations by going to the state’s voting portal and selecting Voting Locations, or by contacting your county election board.
+Early voting is available on weekdays starting Tuesday, Oct.
+8, through Monday, Nov.
+4, at noon, as well as Saturday, Oct.
+26, and Saturday, Nov.
+2. Hours vary by location.
+To find your polling location and hours, go to the state’s Voter Portal and select Voting Location, or contact your county election board.

 Voting at the polls on Election Day

 Polls are open from 6 a.m. to 6 p.m. local time.
-Find your polling location by going to the state’s voter portal and selecting Voting Locations, or by contacting your county election board.
+To find your polling location, go to the state’s Voter Portal and select Voting Location, or contact your county election board.

 Voter ID requirements on Election Day

-When voting in person, you must present an approved form of photo ID, such as an Indiana driver’s license, an Indiana photo ID card or a U.S. passport.
+When voting in person, you must present an approved form of photo ID, such as an Indiana driver’s license, Indiana photo ID card, military ID or U.S. passport.
 Some exemptions exist for voters who have a religious objection to being photographed or live in a state-licensed facility (such as a nursing home) that also serves as their polling place.

 Voting with a disability

-Voters with disabilities have the option to vote absentee-by-mail, with further accommodations available for voters who need assistance filling out their application or returning their ballots.
-Visit the state’s absentee voting web page for more information on who can assist and how.
+Voters with disabilities can vote absentee-by-mail.
+If you need assistance voting, visit the state’s Absentee Voting web page for more information on who can assist and how.

-Voters with print disabilities — those unable to independently mark a paper ballot due to blindness, low vision or a physical disability that impairs manual dexterity — have an option to request electronic absentee ballots for all elections held during the calendar year.
-More information is available on the state’s absentee voting web page.
+Voters with print disabilities — those unable to independently mark a paper ballot due to blindness, low vision or a physical disability that impairs manual dexterity — may request electronic absentee ballots for all elections.

-Indiana offers absentee voting by travel board for some voters, where a bipartisan team delivers the voter’s ballot and assists the person with completing their ballot.
-Those who are confined or who believe their polling place is not accessible to them, plus others, can apply.
-More information is available on the state’s absentee voting web page.
+Indiana offers absentee voting by travel board for some voters, such as nursing home residents, where a bipartisan team delivers the voter’s ballot and assists the person with completing their ballot.
+Those who are confined due to illness or injury, or who believe their polling place is not accessible to them, plus others, can apply.
+More information is available on the state’s Absentee Voting web page.

-Editor’s note: This guide was updated on Jan.
-10, 2024, with information about how to vote in the 2024 elections.
+Editor’s note: This guide was originally published Jan.
+10, 2024, and updated with new information about voting in the 2024 elections.

 About AARP Indiana